Communicating About School Change

 Communication Methods that Foster Relationships

 Last week, I attended eighth grade conferences at our middle school in order to connect with incoming ninth graders and their parents and begin to provide them with information about proficiency-based learning.
-One parent was particularly contentious about some olisteningf the changes and I made a big mistake.
+One parent was particularly contentious about some of the changes and I made a big mistake.
 While I was attempting to answer her questions, I reflected that I began trying to convince her that we were doing the right thing.
 What I should have been doing was listening.
 I should have been hearing what was important to her about traditional methods of teaching and learning?
 Why were grades so important to her?
 Because I had no initial relationship with this parent, my attempts to be convincing could never have gone anywhere.
 In order to backtrack, I may try another method that I use to build trust; I may have to make a personal phone call.

 As a special educator for many years, I adopted a routine of calling parents at the beginning of the year, generally before school even started.
 I would call to introduce myself and make sure there were no scheduling questions.
 I would ask how the summer had been and provide my contact information.
 The reason I adopted this routine was because I found that many times my first contact with parents was when something went wrong and I wanted to get ahead of that.
 It made all the difference in the world when I did have to make that call.
 A personal call, whether it be an invitation, a check in or for another purpose, can make a big difference.
 We are planning an event next month and perhaps a personal invite via phone might increase attendance.